andreasdomanowski/MoreRedoc/README.md

 MoreRedoc takes redocumented requirements and tries to generate UML class diagrams according to these requirements.
 For now, redocumentation generated with SoftRedoc (written by Harry Sneed) is supported.

-In general, this tool takes two csv files as inputs:
+In general, this tool takes two csv files as input:
 * one containing the full text for each requirement, separated for each requirement
 * one with keywords from the requirements, which are candidates for being domain concepts